dataroland/Weather_Forecast_Accuracy_Comparision/1_1_Data_gathering_cleaning_and_processing.md

 ## 1) Data Collection:

-I have collected data from 3 different weather forecast providers (OMSZ, Weather Underground and Idokep).
-The type of data, the frequency of the downloads and other details can be found in the picture below:
+I have compiled data from three distinct weather forecast providers: OMSZ, Weather Underground, and Idokep.
+Below, you will find detailed information about the types of data collected, the frequency of the data downloads, and other pertinent details:

 ![Weather_summary](https://github.com/dataroland/Weather_Forecast_Accuracy_Comparision/assets/145594847/22e4f32a-4728-446a-95a8-d640374887f2)